MrAllenChan/QuizHero/README.md

-# QuizHero: a lightweight web app for creating presentations with quizzes from Markdown.
+# QuizHero: a Lightweight Web Application for Creating Interactive Slides with Quizzes from Markdown.

-## What is it for?
+## What is QuizHero for?

+QuizHero is a lightweight web application that allows you to create your presentation slides from Markdown.
+You simply need to write your own markdown file, with slides you want to talk and quizzes you want to interact with your students, and let QuizHero handle everything else.

-QuizHero is a lightweight web app for creating presentations with quizzes from Markdown.
-Through this platform, instructors can create different versions of presentations, and students are able to view the slides and answer the quizzes online.
-Our application will collect students' answers of quizzes, store the answers, and display the statistical results to instructors, who will then have a good overview of students' performance.
+Through this platform, instructors can create different presentations by uploading different markdown files, and students are able to view the slides and answer the quizzes online.
+QuizHero will collect students' answers of quizzes, store the answers, analyze and display the **statistical results** to instructors, who will then have a good overview of students' performance.
+QuizHero has a user-friendly login interface, and allows **every registered instructor** to view their history, including every presentations they created and all the statistical data.

+There are even **more features** waiting for you to explore!
+For example, the quiz contents in a converted presentation can be **protected** by the instrutor, who will have the right to make the quizzes inaccessible until he/she releases them.
+Also, the statistical data can be refreshed in real time, and instructors will be able to keep track of the lastest statistics as well of students' performance.
+Just enjoy and have fun with QuizHero!

-## How is it built?
+## How is QuizHero built?

-The front-end is based on React framework, with the help of Spectacle to present a dynamic slide decks converted from raw Markdown file, the application server is developed using Javalin, and the database is based on Postgres.
+The front-end is based on React framework, with the help of Spectacle to present dynamic slide decks converted from raw Markdown file.
+The development of back-end server involves a lot of tools and frameworks.
+The application server is developed using Javalin, and we use PostgreSQL as our database management system.
+Gradle is used as the automation build system, and we use Postman and JUnit framework to test the server.

-## How to use our app?
+## How to use QuizHero?

-The alpha version of our QuizHero app is now deployed to Heroku.
-If you want to easily try our app, please go to https://quiz-hero.herokuapp.com/.
-Note that Heroku is not stable, so sometimes the server would be down, which may only be fixed by re-deployed it.
-But you can always run our app at localhost, detailed instructions will be given in the next section **How to run our project**.
+The alpha version of our QuizHero app is now deployed on Heroku.
+Want to have fun with QuizHero?
+Jump to https://quiz-hero.herokuapp.com/.
+You can also run our app at localhost.
+Detailed instructions will be given below.

-## How to run our project
+## Run our project locally.

 1. To run our QuizHero project, first simply download the project onto a local repository of your computer.
 2. Use any popular IDE (IntelliJ IDEA recommended) to open the project **code/QuizHero_APP** and import as a **Gradle** project.